Plastic Tubing

 How do I clean and maintain plastic tubing?

-Cleaning and maintenance procedures can vary depending on the application and tubing material.
-Generally, rinsing with water or a mild detergent solution is suitable for routine cleaning.
-Avoid harsh chemicals that may damage the tubing.
+Cleaning plastic tubing, whether it’s silicone tubing, rubber tubing, or any other type, varies based on its application and material.
+Generally, rinsing with water or a mild detergent is suitable.
+Steer clear of harsh chemicals that could damage the tubing.